sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 ## Crop, rotate, flip, and transpose

-These functions are special accessors, as they operate on a reference frame, either the graph or image spaces, not on the graph alone.
-Node and edge attributes, and the underlying `igraph` object, are left untouched (aside from cropping’s node/edge dropping, which follows from the region no longer containing them).
+These functions are special accessors, as they operate on a reference frame, either the graph or image space, not on the graph alone.

 - [`cropGraphSpace()`](https://sysbiolab.github.io/RGraphSpace/reference/GraphSpace-transform.md)
   subsets a normalized `GraphSpace` to a specific region defined by the